Houston had America’s first commercial monorail. So what happened to it? - NewsBreak

 However, the monorail could not sustain itself and was dismantled for good in 1964 due to poor maintenance and the lack of interest in its novelty.

 According to several sources, Goodell Monorail Museum in Houston was to receive the vehicle after the track was dismantled.
 After several years, the monorail vehicle was found in a salvage yard.
-After being bought, it was later moved to the town of Wills Point in Van Zandt County, where it is still in use as a residence .Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+After being bought, it was later moved to the town of Wills Point in Van Zandt County, where it is still in use as a residence.